Chris Stern, Managing Director at Stern Consultancy argues that it’s been creeping up on us for a while and “agile” workspace is well and truly here.

 This trend is now morphing into the workplace, probably in a more sophisticated and sometimes slightly less commercial way, as employers may have additional targets to achieve through their catering offer, such as increased collaboration or even good old high levels of service to support their hard working people.
 Indeed, there’s also an argument that there may be some value in sacrificing a little of the commercial performance of catering outlets in return for subsidised healthy foods, the value of which can be reflected in a healthier, more productive workforce.

-The trend away from a tray with meat & two veg, a hot pudding and a cold drink is well and truly established.
-Hand-held food, freshly prepared in front of the customer (though this is often a clever illusion) for them to grab and take to wherever they want to eat it, is a clear trend.
-Opening times are stretched and companies are finding they can make use of what may have been dead space outside of meal times for informal meetings and even those infamous “casual collisions”, as coined by Google.
+The trend away from a tray with meat and two veg, a hot pudding and a cold drink is well and truly established.
+Hand-held food, freshly prepared in front of the customer (often a clever illusion) for them to grab and go.
+Traditional meals are stretching and opening times are reflecting this.
+Companies are finding they can make use of what may have been dead space outside of meal times for informal meetings and even those infamous “casual collisions”, as coined by Google

 I loved a recent analogy which suggested staff restaurants are like the Titanic, whilst what we really need are multiple speedboats.
 This may be a little extreme, as there is probably always going to be room for the traditional in some environments.
 What is clear however is that catering should now be considered as a core part of any working environment and should ideally be designed in from the outset.